IllmaticJV/HeaderSec/README.md

 - **Green**: Header is configured correctly.
 - **Yellow**: Header is present but should be checked manually.
 - **Red**: Header is missing.

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues](<link-to-issues-page>) page if you want to contribute.